-CPE Consultants LLC is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education (CPE).
-The Universal Activity Number (UAN) for this activity is 0864-0000-16-080-H04-P. The activity is accredited for 1.5 contact hours (0.15 CEUs).
-The official release date for this activity is February 21, 2017 and the expiration date is February 21, 2018.
+The University of South Carolina College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education (CPE).
+The Universal Activity Number (UAN) for this activity is 0062-9999-18-042-H04-P. The activity is accredited for 1.5 contact hour (0.15 CEUs).
+The initial release date for this activity is February 22, 2018, and the expiration date is February 21, 2019.

 To resolve identified/potential conflicts of interest, the educational content was fully reviewed by a physician member of the Evolve Medical Education LLC Clinical Content Review Committee as well as a pharmacist member of CPE Consultants LLC, who have no financial relationships with commercial interests.
 The resulting certified activity was found to provide educational content that is current, evidence based, and commercially balanced.

 It is the policy of Evolve Medical Education LLC to ensure fair balance, independence, objectivity, and scientific rigor in all programming.
 All faculty participating in sponsored programs are expected to identify and reference off-label product use and disclose any significant relationships with those supporting the activity or any others whose products or services are discussed.
 The faculty for this activity have disclosed that there will not be discussion about the use of products for non-FDA-approved indications.
 In accordance with the Accreditation Council for Continuing Medical Education standards, parallel documents from other accrediting bodies, and Evolve Medical Education LLC policy, the following disclosures have been made: